vlstill/tedi/verification.md

 Some of these techniques also support fence insertion to restrict behaviours to that of the stronger memory model.

 The second category aims at checking correctness of program (according to some property) under a relaxed memory model (e.g. checking for assertion safety or memory safety or checking of LTL properties).
-While the first category can be seen as a special case of the second, we consider the distinction important as the techniques from the first category are usually not used to prove absence of certain types of erroneous behavior, but assume that all relaxed behavior is undesirable.
+While the first category can be seen as a special case of the second, we consider the distinction important as the techniques from the first category are usually not used to prove absence of certain types of erroneous behaviour, but assume that all relaxed behaviour is undesirable.

 # Decidability and Complexity {#sec:decidability}